Mary John Mananzan

-Mary John Mananzan (born November 6, 1937, in Dagupan, Pangasinan) is a Missionary Benedictine nun, activist, educator, theologian, and author.
+Mary John Mananzan (born November 6, 1937) is a Missionary Benedictine nun, activist, educator, theologian and author.
 She helped develop an Asian feminist theology of liberation.
 She ministered as superior of the Manila community and member of the Priory Council.

-She is currently Superior and Directress of St. Scholastica's Academy in San Fernando, Pampanga.
+Mananzan is currently Superior and Directress of St. Scholastica's Academy in San Fernando, Pampanga.

 On March 8, 2011, she was cited as one of the 100 Most Inspiring Persons in the World, at the centennial of International Women's Day.

 Background

-She is co-convenor of the Movement Against Tyranny.
+Mananzan is co-convenor of the Movement Against Tyranny.

 She has served as president of Saint Scholastica's College for six years and dean for 18 years, prioress of the Missionary Benedictine Sisters in the Manila Priory, and national chairperson of the Association of Major Religious Superiors of the Philippines.

-She also co-founded GABRIELA, federation of women's organizations and served as its national chairperson for 18 years.
+Mananzan also co-founded GABRIELA, federation of women's organizations and served as its national chairperson for 18 years.

 Education

 Mananzan has a PhD in Philosophy major in Linguistic Philosophy at the Pontifical Gregorian University in Rome, Italy.
 She also has a Diplom degree in Missiology at the University of Münster in Germany.

-Mananzan studied at St. Scholastica's College, Manila from high school through college, graduating with an AB-BSE degree, major in history.
+She studied at St. Scholastica's College, Manila from high school through college, graduating with an AB-BSE degree, major in history.